danieldesira/DanielsConnect4Server/readme.md

 ## Version History
 ### 0.1.2 (Alpha - )
 * Reconnect disconnected clients
+* Code cleanup and some focus on efficiency

 ### 0.1.1.3 (Alpha - 14/02/2023)
 * Run WebSocket server on same port as HTTP